appsmithorg/appsmith-docs/website/docs/learning-and-resources/how-to-guides/writing-javascript-in-appsmith.md

 ---
-description: JavaScript guide for building apps on Appsmith
+description: JavaScript guide for building apps on Appsmith,
+sidebar_position: 2
 ---

 # Writing JavaScript in Appsmith